lilianagorga/peer-voice/README.md

 ## Features

-- **User Registration**: Users can register with a unique passkey, which represents their userId.
+- **User Registration**: Users can register with a unique password, which represents their userId.
 This allows easy association of the user with their data and access to platform functionalities.
-- **Login**: Users can log in using the passkey.
+- **Login**: Users can log in using the password.
 - **Course Joining**: Media experts can join existing courses on their admin page.
 - **Adding Participants to Courses**: Media experts can add other registered experts on the platform to existing courses.
 - **Content Publishing**: Media experts can publish content on various platforms.
 This process involves choosing an existing platform and selecting the expert who created the content, followed by uploading the content itself.